MantisVision/webUtils/docs/synchronizer.md

 This package contains a helper ``VideoSync`` class which can be used to synchronize playback of multiple ``RYSKUrl`` (or ``RYSKUrl`` derived) objects and/or ``HTMLVideoElement`` objects.

 ``VideoSync`` class can be instantiated multiple times and each instance can carry its own group of synchronized objects.
-The synchronization realies heavily on an external time synchronization object class which must be injected into the constructor as its first parameter.
+The synchronization relies heavily on an external time synchronization object class which must be injected into the constructor as its first parameter.
 It is highly recommended to use [TimingObject from timingsrc project](http://webtiming.github.io/timingsrc/index.html), specifically [v3](https://webtiming.github.io/timingsrc/lib/timingsrc-esm-v3.js).
 Later on, Timing object might become [standard in the web browsers](https://webtiming.github.io/timingobject/), so no external library will be needed.

 ```javascript
 import * as TIMINGSRC from "https://webtiming.github.io/timingsrc/lib/timingsrc-esm-v3.js";